dataluscorp/browser/testing/web-platform/tests/html/cross-origin-opener-policy/README.md

 Notes:

-* Top-level navigation to a `data:` URL does not work in Chrome and Firefox and is therefore not tested.
+* Top-level navigation to a `data:` URL does not work in Chrome and Datalus and is therefore not tested.
 (This should probably be standardized.)